fortunate to be able to do what I love for a living. For

 awards include Golf Digest's "Best New Affordable Public Course

-in America" in January of 2005 for his design of Copper Mill Golf Club
+in America" for his design of Copper Mill Golf Club

-in Zachary, Louisiana (Greater Baton Rouge) and more recently by Golf
+in Zachary, Louisiana (Greater Baton Rouge) and by Golf

 Inc. Magazine for naming his re-design of Ole Miss Golf Course for